How Much Blood Sugar Level is Dangerous in Diabetes: Normal Level and Chart

 If you have diabetes, regularly checking your blood sugar levels with a glucometer can confirm whether it’s too high.

-If left untreated, high blood sugar can cause complications in adults, children, and during pregnancy.
+If left untreated, high blood sugar can several cause complications .
 In adults, it may cause long-term issues like heart disease, kidney problems, nerve damage, and diabetic ketoacidosis.
 Untreated high blood sugar can impact children’s growth and development, leading to potential learning difficulties.
-In pregnant women, uncontrolled gestational diabetes can pose risks to both the mother and the baby.
+In pregnant women, uncontrolled gestational diabetes can pose risks to both the mother and baby.
 Complications may include a higher chance of birth defects, preterm birth, and other pregnancy-related issues.

 Dangerous Blood Sugar Level – Low Range